ryuta46/nem-swift/README.md

 # nem-swift

-nem-swift is a client library for easy use of NEM(New Economy Movement) API.
+nem-swift is a client library for easy use of NEM API.

 This library wraps HTTP requests to NIS(NEM Infrastructure Server) and HTTP responses from NIS.